AhmadEkramy/simple_shell/README.md

-This Is The Simple Shell Team Project
+This is Simple Shell Project